 Both the Crop Type map & Crop Mask are presented in A0 printable PDF map with layout including legend, north arrow, metadata, grid (UTM 36, North), relevant client and contractor logo's and scale bar.
 The maps are presented on 1:600.000 scale, the largest possible scale to fit the entire AOI on A0 format.
-The figures below show the in-season Crop Mask and Crop Type map for Uganda.
+The figures below show the end-of-season Crop Mask and Crop Type map for Uganda.

 Figure 8.
-In-season Crop Mask for Uganda 2021
+End-of-season Crop Mask for Uganda 2021.

 Figure 9.
-In-season Crop Type map for Uganda 2021
+End-of-season Crop Type map for Uganda 2021.

-Deviations from feasibility study proposal:
+Deviations from feasibility study proposal and the in-season mapping:

-There's been no substantial deviations from what has been described in the feasibility study.
+There's been no substantial deviations from what has been described in the feasibility study and done for the in-season mapping.